coreos/docs/quay-enterprise/configure-machines.md

       }
 ```

-Each machine booted with this cloud-config should automatically be authenticated with your Enterprise Registry.
+Each machine booted with this cloud-config should automatically be authenticated with Quay Enterprise.

 ### Manual Login

-To temporarily login to an Enterprise Registry account on a machine, run `docker login`:
+To temporarily login to a Quay Enterprise account on a machine, run `docker login`:

 ```sh
 $ docker login registry.example.com